fangq/iso2mesh/trunk/iso2mesh/README.txt

 :      Martinos Center for Biomedical Imaging
 :      Massachusetts General Hospital (Harvard Medical School) :      Bldg.
 149, 13th St., Charlestown, MA 02148
-'''Version''': 0.9.0 (Tofu alpha)
+'''Version''': 0.9.8 (Tofu alpha)
 '''License''': GPL v2 or later (see COPYING)
-:      (this license does not cover the binaries in the bin/ :       directory, see section III for more details)
+:      (this license does not cover the binaries under the bin/ :       directory, see Section III for more details)
 '''URL''': http://iso2mesh.sf.net